taichi-dev/docs.taichi.graphics/README.md

 ## Generating API references

-This site ships with a built-in API reference generator by peeking docstring in the `taichi` module.
-The docstring should be Google-style.
+This site ships with a built-in API reference generator that exports docstrings in the `taichi` module.
+Docstrings follow the [Google Python docstring style](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
 To update the API references (under `website/docs/src/versioned_docs/develop/api/`) with the `taichi` in `PYTHONPATH`:
 ```bash
 python dumper.py